PSTs Should Never Be in Cloud Storage

 Starting June 28, organizations can use the Set-SPOTenant cmdlet from the SharePoint Online PowerShell module to control the new policy: By default, the policy will be on, meaning the permanent deletion of PST versions once they reach 30 days old.
 If you don’t want to restrict PST versions, you can opt-out from the policy by running:

 The opt-out command must be run by August 13, so organizations have roughly six weeks to decide to opt-out.
-The policy becomes effective on August 16.
+The policy becomes effective on August 16 and running the command to opt-out afterwards will have no effect.
 The big caveat is that the opt-out applies only to existing libraries.
-Any new library created after August 16 will apply the 30-day retention for PST versions.
+Any new library created after August 13 will apply the 30-day retention for PST versions.

 The Badness of PSTs